hsnlab/escape/pox/ext/doc/source/infr/topology.rst

 :any:`NetworkWrapper` contains the management functionality related to the emulated network

-:any:`InternalPOXController` represents the connection between the internal controller and the emulated network
+:any:`InternalControllerProxy` represents the connection between the internal controller and the emulated network

 :any:`AbstractTopology` represents the emulated topology for the high-level API